diagrams/diagrams-doc/doc/manual.rst

 error messages to the `diagrams mailing list`_ for help interpreting them and/or so they can be added to this section.

-.. container:: todo

-  Update with more recent error messages!

 Couldn't match type `V (P2 Double)` with `V2 Double`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~